Cointegration with Occasionally Binding Constraints: Introduction

 As in a linear VAR, unit roots are unavoidable if one wishes to apply the CKSVAR to series with stochastic trends.
-The usual criticism of simply estimating a model in differences -- that this obliterates the identifying long-run information carried by the cointegrating relations -- is here magnified by the threshold nonlinearity in the model, which dictates whether the affected variable (e.g.\ interest rates) should enter in levels or differences, and in turn prescribes appropriate forms for the other variables.
-To put it another way, that nonlinearity prevents series from being simply `differenced to stationarity'.
+The usual criticism of simply estimating a model in differences -- that this obliterates the identifying long-run information carried by the cointegrating relations -- is here magnified by the threshold nonlinearity in the model, which dictates whether the affected variable (e.g.\ interest rates) should enter in levels or differences, and in turn prescribes appropriate forms for the other variables.\footnote{That these other variables (which enter the model linearly) cannot generally be replaced by their first differences can be seen from the vector error correction form of the CKSVAR given in \eqref{vecm-general} below, from which it is evident that making this replacement (of $x_{t}$ by $\Delta x_{t}$) would amount to imposing the restriction that $\Pi^{x}=0$.} To put it another way, that nonlinearity prevents series from being simply `differenced to stationarity'.
 Moreover, we show that in our setting, unit roots are not a mere technical nuisance: rather, their presence may impart significant identifying power to the low frequency behaviour of the series.
-For instance, the possibility that cointegrating relations between series may change as one series crosses a threshold, something accommodated by the CKSVAR, may be utilised to test hypotheses about the relative effectiveness unconventional monetary policy (see Examples~\ref{exa:natrate} and \ref{exa:infldrift} below; this is a problem that has been studied econometrically by e.g.\ \citealp{GHP14JCMB}; \citealp{WX16JCMB}; \citealp{DGG20NBER}; and \citealp{ILMZ20}).
+For instance, the possibility that cointegrating relations between series may change as one series crosses a threshold, something accommodated by the CKSVAR, may be utilised to test hypotheses about the relative effectiveness of unconventional monetary policy (see Examples~\ref{exa:natrate} and \ref{exa:infldrift} below; this is a problem that has been studied econometrically by e.g.\ \citealp{GHP14JCMB}; \citealp{WX16JCMB}; \citealp{DGG20NBER}; and \citealp{ILMZ20}).